 Difficulty: Moderate

-If you’re looking for a more adventurous hike in Grand Teton National Park, the Phelps Lake Trail is a must-do.
+If you’re looking for a more thrilling hike in Grand Teton National Park, the Phelps Lake Trail is a must-do.

 There are a few ways to get to Phelps Lake.
 The most popular route is the Phelps Lake Loop Trail.
 I would suggest taking the trail counterclockwise around the lake to reach the most popular part of this lake quicker.

-After 2.5 miles, if heading out on the loop in a counterclockwise direction, you’ll reach Jumping Rock (pictured below) and an adrenaline rush while jumping off a 25 foot cliff into glacial waters.
-If that’s not for you, have lunch near the cliff while watching brave jumpers.
+After 2.5 miles, if heading out on the loop in a counterclockwise direction, you’ll reach Jumping Rock (pictured below) as well as an adrenaline rush while jumping off a 25-foot cliff.
+If that’s not really your thing, have lunch near the cliff while watching brave jumpers.

-The full loop totals 7 miles, but you can cut it short by 2 miles if you head back the way you came rather than continuing on the loop.
+The full loop totals 7 miles, but you can cut it short by 2 miles if you head back at Jumping Rock the way you came rather than continuing on the loop.

 Keep your eyes peeled for wildlife on this trail.
-I ended up face to face on the trail with a black bar cub.
-Although, encounters with wildlife are rare, it’s important to remember that you’re in their territory.
-Always give them plenty of space and respect their presence.
+I ended up face to face on the trail with a young black bear.
+Although encounters with wildlife are rare, it’s important to remember that you’re in their home.
+Always give them plenty of space and respect.

 Trail: Phelps Lake Trail